 We have now discovered a new take on hub motor steel gears.
 Helical cut steel planetary gears with chamfered edges.

 Most traditional geared e-bike hub motors use nylon, straight-cut “spur” gears.
 While nylon is not as strong as steel, it does help reduce noise.
 Spur gears have a lot of disadvantages over helical cut gears like; the gear teeth experience a large amount of stress because of the larger/ deeper required contact patch and spur gears produce a lot of noise when operating at high speeds.
-Shown below is a chambered helical cut steel gear (on top) and a traditional nylon spur gear (bottom.)
+Shown below is a chamfered helical cut steel gear (on top) and a traditional nylon spur gear (bottom.)

 The angled teeth of helical cut gears engage more gradually than do spur gear teeth, causing them to run more smoothly and quietly.
 Helical gears are highly durable and are ideal for high load applications.
 At any given time their load is distributed over several teeth, resulting in less wear.